Xaaris/monocular-vision-based-obstacle-detection/readme.md

 # Monocular Vision based Collision Avoidance fusing Deep Neural Network with feature recognition algorithms

-This is a proof of concept application which allows for the tracking of objects 3D position in a monocular video.
+This is a proof of concept application which allows for the tracking of an object's 3D position in a monocular video.
 To do this it uses a [MaskRCNN](https://github.com/matterport/Mask_RCNN) to find objects and the [Orb](https://www.researchgate.net/publication/221111151_ORB_an_efficient_alternative_to_SIFT_or_SURF) algorithm as well as a [Kalman Filter](https://filterpy.readthedocs.io/en/latest/) to keep track of the objects.

 Input parameters can be specified as command line arguments.